xYoTam/YOTOS/README.md

 exec SNAKE.ELF
 ```

-Use the arrow keys to move.
+Use wasd keys to move.
 Press `q` to quit.

 ---